Financial System

 The primary monetary policy instruments for the central banks to ensure the stability of the financial system are the required size of commercial bank reserves and the key interest rate (Fed Funds Rate, Leitzins), which the central bank pays to the commercial banks for these reserves:

-• When the central bank wants to reduce consumer price inflation CPI, it increases this key interest rate.
-All other interest rates in the country, that is, the price of money, are based on the central bank rate and thus will also rise.
+- When the central bank wants to reduce consumer price inflation CPI, it increases this key interest rate.
+All other interest rates in the country, that is, the price of money, are based on the central bank's rate and thus will also rise.
 This makes keeping money in bank accounts to earn interest more attractive, while taking loans becomes less attractive.
-In effect, everything else equal, less money will be spent by the private sector, economic activity, and thus prices and the inflation rate, should slow down.
+In effect, all else equal, less money will be spent by the private sector, economic activity, and thus prices and the inflation rate, should slow down.

-• If the central bank increases the amount of reserves that commercial banks must keep in their central bank account, their liquidity decreases and will create a similar effect.
+- If the central bank increases the required reserves that commercial banks must keep in their central bank account, their liquidity decreases and will create a similar effect.

 Governments care less about inflation in their fiscal policy, but more about consumer, aka voter, sentiment.
 Their main instruments are taxes and government spending:

-• When the economy is booming, tax revenue allows them to pursue their political goals and spend money for their pet projects.
+- When the economy is booming, tax revenue allows them to pursue their political goals and spend money for their pet projects.
 They may increase or decrease taxes to force certain developments such as the renewable energy transition.
 This is why governments love moderately inflationary environments.
-As a nice side effect, inflation reduces the real value of existing government debt.
+As a nice side effect, inflation reduces the real value of existing government debt and the inflationary growing GDP reduces the debt to GDP ratio.

 Currency Exchange Rate Management